 Checks can only be used at WIC approved Farmers' Markets.
 Three checks will be issued to be used from June through October.
 Participants can use these checks to purchase fresh, unprepared, locally grown fruits, vegetables, and fresh cut cooking herbs from farmers in the program.
 The $5 checks cannot be split between farmers.

 Checks are issued monthly throughout the year based on eligibility.
-You can purchase any fresh fruits or vegetables for eating except white potatoes.
+You can purchase any fresh, frozen or canned fruits or vegetables for eating except white potatoes.
 Checks can be combined.
 Paying the difference is allowed.
 Checks can be used at both Farmers’ Markets and retail stores that accept WIC.

 Breastfeeding is good for both mothers and babies. (more) WIC supports and promotes breastfeeding among its participants and provides breastfeeding education as part of its parent and child nutrition services.